Student housing Copenhagen

 VACANT HOUSING FOR STUDENTS

 The Copenhagen market for student housing is characterized by a general shortage.
-However, in recent years, many new student housing units have been built, and even more, are on the way.
+However, in recent years, many new student units have been built, and even more, are on the way.
 This means that it will be easier to find dorms in Copenhagen.
 Often, it is easier to find accommodation at the newer student housing departments.
 These departments are often managing the applications themselves, and often provide information about vacant apartments or rooms, which in many cases can be booked directly on their website (without a waiting list).
-Many of those are prices above average, but might be a good solution for those with a limited possibilities, a solid economy or just in urgent need of a room to rent i Copenhagen.
+Many of those are prices above average, but might be a good solution for those with a limited possibilities, a solid economy or just in urgent need of a student room to rent i Copenhagen.

-The average rental period for the newer rooms or student apartments in Copenhagen are often shorter, and this is alleged because some have relatively high rent.
+The average rental period for the newer accommodations in Copenhagen are often shorter, and this is alleged because some have relatively high rent.
 Despite the high rent, the newer student residences are often a good temporary solution until a cheaper alternative can be found.
 However, it is possible to find very cheap student apartment, studios and dormitory, e.g. in Frederiksberg – for example you can stay for DKK 3,000/month in “Delehusene” – a new concept where students and refugees live side by side.

 The many different student housing opportunities and concepts, and not least the number of students departments, make it difficult to find your way around the market and know where to look to find the right vacant student housing Copenhagen.
 At Kbh-Kollegier.dk, we, therefore, make sure to inform you whenever there is vacant studenthousing and are continuously updating the front page of Kbh-Kollegier.dk with vacant studenthousing opportunities.
 We do this to make it easier for you to find a accommodation or dorm in Copenhagen.
 We also collect all news about vacant student housing and application deadlines for both dormitories, hall of residences and studio apartments in Copenhagen here.